spiderlili/Game-Conference-Notes/DevelopBrighton2022/Building AAA Environments at Scale.md

   - Handling hurdles & unknowns
   - Attaining AAA standards in a short amount of time

-# Attaining AAA environment art standards & Potential challenges

-# Light production ideas for artists to develop workflows & pipelines

-# Creating detail-rich worlds in a short amount of time

 # Team structure & culture
 - Team Building
   - Identify what you are looking for in a team